Runner’s Knee: Symptoms, Causes and Research-Backed Treatment Solutions for Patellofemoral Pain Syndrome

 Fortunately, research in the last ten years has uncovered another mechanism that contributes to knee injuries in runners: hip mechanics.

 Unfortunately, this is not an option that’s widely available to most runners.
-Fortunately, some preliminary research has shown very good results from hip strengthening protocols.
+Fortunately, some preliminary research has shown very good results from hip strengthening exercises and techniques.
 Specifically, the literature demonstrates that a successful program should definitely incorporate hip abductor, external rotator, and quadriceps strength.

 Many programs that have produced good results also include hip flexor/extensor strength, closed-chain “functional” exercises like squats, and balance training.